 Babies don’t have to be expensive, and they don’t need a lot of stuff!
-Here is the no-nonsense baby essentials list you’ve been looking for!
+Here are my top baby essentials for new parents.

 I follow a lot of parenting and pregnancy boards on Pinterest, so often I come across a lot of “must-haves for baby” lists.
 And while many of these include a lot of great items that I used myself, I think they all mention a lot of non-essential items as well…as essentials.
 To put it simply, your baby doesn’t really need a lot!

 I was talking to my friend Megan a few weeks ago, and she mentioned how she appreciates the lists that really have the bare minimum and basics.
 When you have a spouse still in college (or you are in college yourself), or money is tight, or you just don’t like spending money on items that you may not use for more than a few weeks, the bare minimum is the best way to go.
 I’ll be honest — we used more than just the items I list below.

 I wanted a few items that were more for convenience than anything, and I didn’t just dress him in a onesie (baby boy clothes are CUTE!)
 However if the bare minimum is what you’re going for — then this is probably the list for you!
 So whether you’re filling out your baby registry or just figuring out your budget, hopefully, you’ll find this list helpful.